Sanglorian/orcus/Orcus Monsters - current.md

 * The monster is a poor swimmer but comfortable on the ground: Clumsy in Water -4.
 * The monster can stay in place while flying, even while knocked unconscious: Hover.
 * The monster can fly or levitate, but not above 10 feet: Maximum Altitude 2.
+* The monster can squish into very small spaces: Compress

 ### Powers